 Aerospace Engineering A Study Converting the Paper Rocket of Your Childhood into Real Giant Aircrafts

-The engineers who design, construct, develop, test and maintain the commercial and military aircrafts and space crafts are called Aerospace Engineers or Aeronautical engineers.
-Aerospace engineers have specialize in two fields i.e. aeronautical or astronautical.
+The engineers who design, construct, develop, test and maintain the commercial and military aircraft and space crafts are called Aerospace Engineers or Aeronautical engineers.
+Aerospace engineers have specialized in two fields i.e. aeronautical or astronautical.
 Aeronautical engineers are primarily involved in designing aircraft and studying the aerodynamic performance of aircraft and construction materials on the basis of the theory and practice of flight within the Earth's atmosphere.
-Astronautical engineers deal with small satellites, space crafts and traditional large satellites by studying both inside and outside atmosphere of the Earth.
+Astronautical engineers deal with small satellites, space crafts and traditional large satellites by studying both inside and outside the atmosphere of the Earth.
 Aeronautical Engineering is now universally known as Aerospace Engineering.

 The Pros and Cons of Becoming an Aerospace Engineer

 - One of the highest paid jobs in the world.

 - They produce mega devices like aircraft, spacecraft, missiles and many more which are even beyond the imagination of common people.

 - They get a chance to tour the world for various project works.

 - It is hard to get into this career.

 - Long working hours.